Alberto Naska: 2022 and 2023: NASCAR Whelen Euro Series

-In 2022, he announced he would race in the NASCAR Whelen Euro Series with the CAAL Racing's number 88 car for that season in the Euronascar 2 division.
-Naska finished his debut season with five wins and a 2nd place overall both in the rookie and general standings.
+In 2022, Naska announced he would race in the NASCAR Whelen Euro Series with the CAAL Racing's number 88 car for that season in the Euronascar 2 division.
+Naska finished his debut season with five wins and a second place overall both in the rookie and general standings.

 For the 2023 NASCAR Whelen Euro Series season, Naska switched to the number 54, still with CAAL Racing.
 He raced in the Mitjet Italian Series, sharing car number 54 from GRT Motorsport with Ian Rocca.
 He also raced in the EuroLegend Cup, also with car number 54, with the Heroes Valley team.
-At the first round at Circuit Valencia, he finished 2nd in both Euro Series races behind Vladimiros Tziorzis.
-At the second round at Brands Hatch, he finished second in Race 1 behind Vladimiros Tziortzis and 3rd in Race 2 behind Vladimiros Tziortzis and Paul Jouffreau.
+At the first round at Circuit Valencia, he finished second in both Euro Series races behind Vladimiros Tziorzis.
+At the second round at Brands Hatch, he finished second in Race 1 behind Vladimiros Tziortzis and third in Race 2 behind Vladimiros Tziortzis and Paul Jouffreau.
 At the third round at Autodromo Vallelunga, he won Race 1 in front of Paul Jouffreau and Gil Linster.
-Naska finished 2nd in Race 2 behind Jouffreau.
+Naska finished second in Race 2 behind Jouffreau.
 At the fourth round at Autodrom Most, he ended up 14th in Race 1 and 1st in Race 2.
-At the fifth round at Motorsport Arena Oschersleben, he took 2nd position in Race 1 and 15th in Race 2, making him 2nd in the championship 3 points behind Tziortzis.
-After two unsuccessful races at Circuit Zolder he ended the season in 6th, 57 points away from the lead, while his EuroNascar Pro teammate Gianmarco Ercoli won the championship with the number 54 car.
+At the fifth round at Motorsport Arena Oschersleben, he took second position in Race 1 and 15th in Race 2, making him second in the championship three points behind Tziortzis.
+After two unsuccessful races at Circuit Zolder he ended the season in sixth, 57 points away from the lead, while his EuroNascar Pro teammate Gianmarco Ercoli won the championship with the number 54 car.
 He ended up 15th in Mitjet Italian Series championship, sharing car number 54 from GRT Motorsport with Ian Rocca (who ended up 31st).
 Naska also won the 2023 EuroLegend Cup championship.